 Here’s a better recording of the Red-shouldered.
 I was watching it from below another perch when I recorded it.
 I’d gotten to the area first, and it never noticed me.
 That’s always the key, isn’t it, whether you’re recording or taking pictures.
 Get there before the bird(s) and you’re guaranteed success.
 The hawk begins calling about 10 seconds in.

 Let’s wrap this up with a flight shot that I was prepared for and waiting for (and that’s also much better).
 Again, I got to the area first.
 These are newly arrived Tree Swallows that were flying around and inspecting a nest box occupied by an Eastern Bluebird.
 Here, they’re settling in a nearby shrub.
 Placing yourself not far from nest boxes or tree cavities can be a great way to capture birds in flight like this.
-FYI, I used Zone AF (automatic AF point selection) as opposed to Spot or 1-point AF to photograph the pair.
+FYI, I used Zone AF (automatic AF point selection in a specified “zone” or “frame”) as opposed to Spot or 1-point AF to photograph the pair.
 That’s the same AF area mode I used to capture the Snow Geese in “God Bless the Child.”
-With Zone AF, the camera, not the shooter, selects the AF point.
+With Zone AF, the camera, not the user, selects the AF point.
+With Spot or 1-point (or most other AF area modes), the user selects the AF point.

 And This Just In